8 Steps to Handle A Boss Who Shouts at You

 He probably has a fixed mindset.
 Good to know.

 Learn from bad bosses, too.
-It will help you become a much better leader once it will be your turn.
+It will help you become a much better leader once it is your turn.

 Think of the social power dynamics, and think of ways you would handle the shouting boss: